arkency/posts/posts/2013-05-09-is-it-cute-or-ugly.md

 ---
-title: "Is it cute or ugly?"
 created_at: 2013-05-09 13:07:49 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'refactoring', 'factory', 'dependency' ]
 newsletter: arkency_form
 ---

+# Is it cute or ugly?

 Yesterday day I presented a small code snippet to my dear coworkers (who I of course always respect) and (as usually) they were not impressed,